-How much you charge, affects everything about your business.
-In fact, it’s probably the number one factor holding you back at the moment.
+How much you charge affects everything about your business.
+It’s probably the number one factor holding you back at the moment.

 Most of the information about pricing strategies for business is completely wrong for small businesses.

 What they teach you in business school doesn’t work for a small business.
-Most of these pricing strategies are for much bigger companies, and just don’t apply when you have a smaller company.
+Most of these pricing strategies are for much bigger companies, and these don’t apply when you have a smaller company.